 At mile 10, I forced myself to walk for five minutes because I told myself I would do that.
-But I was making very good time and was really enjoying myself.
-In fact, for a brief moment I thought I could totally do another marathon.
-But then I started to run again and shortly after mile 13 (half way—yay!) my knee began to ache terribly.
+But I was making a very good time and was really enjoying myself.
+In fact, for a brief moment, I thought I could totally do another marathon.
+But then I started to run again and shortly after mile 13 (halfway – yay!) my knee began to ache terribly.
 I was actually in pain and each time my foot landed I winced.
 So I started to walk again thinking it just needed a break.
 But then when I’d run again it hurt again.
 Which meant that much of miles 17-22 were spent walking.

 But wait!
 Around mile 21 Rebecca caught up with me again!
 I was so happy to see her!
 We spent the next mile or so walking together but then I just needed to run.
 Which I did for most of the remaining course with occasional walk breaks.
 But each time I ran I was in pain.
 Lots and lots of pain.

 Of course, when I passed mile 26 and knew I had only a fraction of a mile to go, I was spurred on and my pace quickened.
 Then Emma and David Knox were there with their two children and a massive banner cheering me on so I kicked it up even more.
 And I’m pleased to say that I finished in under goal time!
+Also, as it was my first marathon, I also finished with a personal best!
 (Goal: 6 hours.
 Finish time: 5:37:42.)

 And, no, I will never do another marathon again.
 My body can’t take it.
 But a half marathon?
 You’re on!
 That’s a distance I enjoy and that I can do well.